cdalitz/kdtree-cpp/README.md

 ===================

-This is a standalone C++ version of the kd-tree implementation in the Gamera framework that has been extended by a range search and has been relicensed by the original author under a BSD style license.
-It is written in plain C++98 and does not depend on any third party libraries.
+This is a standalone C++ version of the kd-tree implementation in the Gamera framework.
+It has been extended by a range search and relicensed by the original author under a BSD style license.
+The library is written in plain C++98 and does not depend on any third party libraries.

 A kd-tree is a data structure that allows for nearest neighbor queries in expected O(log(n)) time.
 The creation time of a kd-tree is O(n log(n)).